 "Suicide" he said, shaking his head and walking away.

 Suicide.
 What a weighted word.
 At first, I was sad.
-Then, curious.
-Where was the body?
-Where did it happen?
+Then, a little curious.
+Where was the body and where did it happen?
 I quickly backed out of the driveway and headed off for daycare - taking our normal route.
 When I got to the park there was yellow tape everywhere, and police cars, and all sorts of people milling about looking sad, frustrated, defeated.

 "Can I get through this way?"
 I asked the officer closest to my car.
 He directed me around a bend and towards another exit from our little neighborhood.
 While I was driving I turned to look at the park - and in that moment I saw them moving the body - most certainly that of a grown man based on the size of his shoulders in the bright blue t-shirt.
-I shook my head, sad for that family - what if he had kids - and wondered - again - what takes a person so low in life that their only solution is to end it?
+I shook my head, sad for that family - what if he had kids? and wondered again what brings a person so low in life that their only solution is to end it?

 My heart was heavy for the rest of the day.
 As time went on, more and more information was released.
 Suddenly, it wasn't a man - as I had suspected - but a child.
 A boy.
 A brand new gut wrenching grief hit me - a boy - a baby?
 I was struck dumb and silent - unable to really process what I was hearing.
 A 14 year old boy who thought the only answer to his pain was death?
 My heart hurt and my head was spinning but I knew, in the bigger scheme of things, that this was not my concern.
 It wasn't my child.
 It wasn't my family.
 That wasn't my baby.